EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Morphological Fitting

 summed over $nx$ and $ny$ pixels, and where $N_{DOF}$ is the number of degrees of freedom.
 As seen in \autoref{eqn:gal_chi}, \galfit\ requires a data image from which the galaxy surface brightness is measured, $f_{\mathrm{data}}(x,y)$ and a sigma image, $\sigma(x,y)$, giving the relative error at each position within the image, which are then used to calculate the model image, $f_{\mathrm{model}}(x,y)$.

 We run \galfit\ for all available filters, but only report results here for the filters that best match the rest-frame optical wavelength of the source.
 This minimises, or even eliminates, the effect of morphological \textit{k}-correction, as the qualitative and quantitative structure of galaxies changes as a function of wavelength \citep{TaylorMager2007}, which can result in significant structural changes between rest-frame UV and rest-frame optical images.
+This also enables us to limit the CMOD effect \citep{papaderos2023}, by probing rest-frame optical wavelengths, which is possible up to $z\sim8$ with JWST.
 The band selected at a given redshift is shown in \autoref{fig:filters}.
 The figure shows which filter we use within different redshift ranges, and what rest-frame wavelength we probe within that filter at that redshift.
 As can be seen, we are always probing the rest-frame optical at wavelengths redder than the Balmer break at all epochs in which we view our galaxy sample.

 The Sérsic profile we use has the form

 where $I(R)$ is the intensity at a distance $R$ from the centre of the galaxy, $R_{e}$ is the half-light radius of galaxy (the radius where 50\% of the total luminosity is enclosed), $I_e$ is the intensity at the half-light radius, $n$ is the Sérsic index, which controls the shape of the light profile of the galaxy \citep{Sersic, ciotti_1991, caon_1993}, and $b_{n}$ can be approximated as $b(n)\approx 2 n-\frac{1}{3}+\frac{4}{405 n}+\frac{46}{25515 n^2}$ \citep{ciotti1999}. \galfit\ gives us a best fitting value for each of these terms.
 The errors on these values are also calculated through this method, and a full description of the \galfit\ error calculation can be found in \citet{Galfit1}.